cyberbiont/vscode-sidenotes/README.md

 - you open this project as workspace in VScode;
 - you run 'migrate' command and specify for lookup the former sidenotes folder from the project you have moved you files from.
 - extension checks sidenotes in your current workspace and copies needed content files to your new new project.
-- then you can run `cleanExtraneous` command on your original project in order to delete any content files left that are not used anymore.
+- then you can run `clean up` command on your original project in order to delete any content files left that are not used anymore.

 ### Cleaning extraneous and stray files

 If there are content files left in your sidenotes subfolder that are not associated with any anchors in your project folder files, those are defined as *extraneous*.
-You can run `clean extraneous` command to detect and optionally delete them (extension will first report about extraneous files and then ask your confirmation to delete them).
+You can run `clean up` command to detect and optionally delete them (extension will first report about extraneous files and then ask your confirmation to delete them).

-There's also a *stray* files category which is also covered by `clean extraneous` command in the same manner.
-Those are files(and folders also), which name does not contain valid id (that may accidentally end up in your sidenotes subfolder for whatever reason).
+There's also a *stray* files category which is also covered by `clean up` command in the same manner.
+Those are files (and folders also), which name does not contain valid id (that may accidentally end up in your sidenotes subfolder for whatever reason).
 Note that at this time it is prepostulated that content files are placed directly in sidenotes subfolder, so any nested folders are considered stray (so you cannot manually re-order content files in subdirectories).

 ### Other storage types (to be implemented)